andrewjholbrook/expmDerivative/simulations/readme.md

 ## Notes on generating the simulation XMLS
 Steps

-1. Choose states to condense (if any)
+1. Choose states to condense (if any) or discard
 2. Run condensing script to generate an XML capable of analyzing the original data on a condensed state-space and make sure it runs
 3. From (2), make piBUSS simulation XML
 4. Simulate from (3)